TrevTheDev/monorepo/packages/dilav/README.md

 Zod has ~3,950 lines of JavaScript code and Dilav has ~2,650.

-The benchmarks in the test folder shows Dilav is ~240% faster on my computer for Benchmark 1 which parses objects and arrays and 780% faster for Benchmark 2 which parses only a string and 2200% faster for Benchmark 3 which only parses a string.
+The benchmarks in the test folder shows Dilav is ~240% faster on my computer for Benchmark 1 which parses objects and arrays and 890% faster for Benchmark 2 which parses only a string and 250% faster for Benchmark 3 which only parses a string.
 These numbers appear high to me and I haven't yet fully explored why they are so high, so they should be taken with a pinch of salt.

 **Select API changes from Zod:**

-- `v.Object` returns the original object and not a new object
+- `v.Object` by default returns the original object and not a new object
 - `v.Object` by default doesn't allow unspecified properties
 - `z.tuple` functionality has been merged into `v.array`
-- `z.discriminatedUnion` functionality was merged into `v.union``
+- `z.discriminatedUnion` functionality was merged into `v.union`
+- `z.nativeEnum` functionality was merged into `v.enum`
-- ``safeParse` instead of returning an object, returns an array of type `ResultError`
+- `safeParse` instead of returning an object, returns an array of type `ResultError`
-- most primitives do not need to be called - `v.string` vs `z.string() `
+- most primitives do not need to be called - `v.string` vs `z.string()`
 - customisation of errors is done via functions, rather than strings
-- minor capitalisation and spelling changes to methods.
+- minor capitalisation and spelling changes to methods
 - `z.ZodType` is split across multiple types
-- `.refine` and `z.superRefine` are not required as `.preprocess` and `.postprocess` and multiple other methods enable one to appropriately customise schemas and errors.
+- `.refine` and `z.superRefine` are not replaced by `.customValidation`, `.preprocess` and `.postprocess` enable one to appropriately customise input values, validations, errors and return values
 - `.describe` not implemented
 - `.brand` not implemented

 ## Status

 Dilav is in it's first alpha release, to seek feedback from people who may be interested in the project.
 There are a number of things that may be improved in the public API in subsequent releases.
 I'm also considering releasing an even more performance focused API.
+Dilav follows Zod's example with regards to async validations, but the API could be better so I may rework that API entirely.

 ## Advantages of Dilav